 Selenium is part of many important enzymes, which are substances that speed up reactions in our bodies.
 The amount of selenium in a plant food varies depending on how much is in the soil the plant is grown in.

 In the UK, recommended daily intakes of selenium for adults are 60mcg (micrograms) for women and 75mcg for men, which are based on the assumption that a higher intake is required for people with a higher body weight.
 It is important to avoid eating too much selenium because it can cause a condition called selenosis.

 Sources of selenium

 The selenium content of Brazil nuts is variable, but tends to be high, and eating just two a day might meet your body’s need.
 Alternatively, you could use a supplement to guarantee a reliable selenium intake.
+The Vegan Society markets a daily vitamin and mineral supplement designed for vegans called VEG 1, providing reliable intakes of vitamins B12 and D, iodine and selenium.
 Please discuss the use of supplements with a health professional to help ensure that they are suitable for you.

 Click here to access our PDF about selenium.

 Join us as a member and support the vegan movement from just £2 a month.
 Since 1944, our members have been integral to supporting us as we spread the vegan message, help vulnerable vegans in need and work with institutions and governments to turn the world vegan.
 As a reward, you'll receive over 100 vegan-friendly discounts, The Vegan quarterly magazine, podcast extra, access to a vegan dietitian and a community of vegans and much more.